Blood whistles upon my lips

 The dry whisper of almond trees.

-Hope is little, and mountains near.
+Hope is little, the crows are near.